Terms of Service

 2.1 Account security

-To use most features of Fluxer, you need to create an account.
-You're responsible for keeping your login credentials confidential and secure, for all activity that occurs under your account (except where applicable law says otherwise, for example where activity results from a security incident that was our fault), for providing accurate, current, and complete information during registration, and for keeping your account information up to date.
+Using most Fluxer features requires an account.
+You are responsible for keeping your login credentials confidential and secure, for activity under your account except where applicable law says otherwise, for providing accurate registration information, and for keeping your account information up to date.

-Please let us know at support@fluxer.app straight away if you become aware of any unauthorised access to or use of your account.
-We strongly recommend using a strong, unique password and turning on two-factor authentication (2FA) where available.
+If you become aware of unauthorised access to or use of your account, let us know promptly at support@fluxer.app.
+A strong, unique password and two-factor authentication (2FA) where available are strongly recommended.

 Nothing in this section affects any non-waivable rights you may have under applicable consumer or payment laws in relation to unauthorised charges or security incidents.